-Architects Julie Stout and Lynda Simmons and Planner Dr. Elizabeth Aitken Rose will speak on their practices operating at the intersections of activism, feminism, and the built realm.
+Architects Julie Stout and Lynda Simmons and Urban Planner Dr. Elizabeth Aitken Rose will speak on their practices operating at the intersections of activism, feminism, and the built realm.

 This lecture will take place in the gallery among the work produced by ĀKAU and their collaborators.
 Based in Te Taitokerau, Northland, ĀKAU is a design and architecture practice that places people and community at the heart of their projects.